vmware/terraform-provider-vmc/website/docs/r/site_recovery.html.markdown

 sidebar_current: "docs-vmc_site_recovery"

 description: |-
-  Provides a resource to activate and deactivate site recovery for an SDDC.
+  Provides a resource to activate and deactivate site recovery for SDDC.
 ---

 # vmc_site_recovery

-Provides a resource to activate and deactivate site recovery for an SDDC.
+Provides a resource to activate and deactivate site recovery for SDDC.
 ~> **Note:** Site recovery resource implicitly depends on SSDC resource creation.
 SDDC must be provisioned before a site recovery can be activated.
-For details on how to provision an SDDC refer to [vmc_sddc](https://www.terraform.io/docs/providers/vmc/r/sddc.html).
+For details on how to provision SDDC refer to [vmc_sddc](https://www.terraform.io/docs/providers/vmc/r/sddc.html).

 ## Example Usage